hydratic/watchdog/test/README.md

 In this folder, code that is used for testing purposes is held.

- - A test memory allocator is included to debug the real allocator
+ - `mem` - A test memory allocator is included to debug the real allocator
+ - `kernel` - Phil Opperman's Rust OS for testing different random bits of code